Graphics From Some of the Stories Covered in News and Views

 News and Views

-This is the "News and Views" edition of the Rampant Scotland Newsletter by the new writer on Rampant Scotland - David.
+This is the fourth edition of "News and Views by the new writer on Rampant Scotland - David.
 He is continuing to write about a wide variety of news items relating to Scotland that he finds of particular interest, especially developments in arts, crafts and high quality products and services delivered by people with drive and passion.
 He is not averse to a certain amount of "quirkiness" though, so although he may deal with more serious subjects, his wry humour is bound to come to the surface too..
-This edition (see link below) includes items on:

 For these and many more, see the Index page at News and Views